 My goal was to serve as an angel advisor to early-stage founders in fintech and crypto, accepting a small cash retainer and equity stake in return for being their ultimate generalist.

-I started my career in politics, and when I see a mission or leader that’s irresistible to be close to, it goes against every fiber of my being to charge a toll for ideas that flow so freely in my head.
-After all, the only way to prove that my ideas are good is to share them.
-Once you share one idea, there are immediate diminishing returns to the value of the next idea.
+Over the course of a year, and after speaking to more than a hundred founders over thousands of hours of Zoom calls and coffee chats, I learned something about my own product.
+Advice priced by the hour is worth less than advice priced by conviction.
+I started my career in politics, and when I see a mission or a leader that's irresistible to be close to, it goes against every fiber of my being to charge a toll for ideas that flow so freely in my head.
+The only way to prove an idea is good is to share it — and once you share one, there are immediate diminishing returns on the next.